openlibhums/memory-alpha/content/pages/support/plugins/import-export-update.md

 4. Save the CSV file with a name of your choosing.
 5. On the **All articles** page, select **Upload update** and upload your CSV file.
-6. A table should load in your browser showing you the data you uploaded, so you can look it over before importing it.
+6. A table will load in your browser showing you the data you uploaded, so you can look it over before importing it.
 If everything looks good, select **Import**.